bucknercd/jobworker/DESIGN.md

 | Function             | Description                                             |
 | -------------------- | ------------------------------------------------------- |
-| `Start()`            | Starts a process via setpgid(), takes in an executable and args.
-Sets job status, cgroup limits and executes the process.
-See **Start** for details.
-It also sets up the process' stdout and stderr and to be read from and written to files on disk.
-These file names should map up to the job id assigned and also on disk as well.
-Then wait for job to finish, or be terminated, get its exit status and set it job status as well.
+| `Start()`            | Generates job id, sets a up cgroup, launches an init binary which moves its `pid` into the `cgroup` and uses  replacing itself with the actual target command and args.
+Then it waits for process to finish, or be terminated, get its exit status and set it job status as well.
-| `Stop()`             | Sends `SIGTERM` to the process group for as an initial try.
-If the process (or children) is still running after the timeout, it writes `1` to `/sys/fs/cgroup/jobs/<jobid>/cgroup.kill` to forcefully terminate it and remove the cgroup.
+| `Stop()`             | Has cgroup library write `1` to `/sys/fs/cgroup/jobs/<jobid>/cgroup.kill` to forcefully terminate and remove the cgroup.
 | `Status()`           | Return the job status response
 | `GetStatusResponse()`| Returns a structured status response with job ID, current state (running, exited, etc.), and exit code (if available).
 Used by both CLI and gRPC server.